 Otherwise, the EADO does not disclose personal information to any other person or organisation without your consent.
 In this context, your personal data may be disclosed to the following external partners of the EADO in the circumstances described below:

-EADO Membership: An application to become an EADO Member or participate to the EADO fellowship programme requires the submission of a CV, publication list and, sometimes, other elements to support the application.
-This information, together with nominative information concerning the applicant, is assessed by an EADO board member prior to acceptance or refusal of the application.
+- EADO Membership: An application to become an EADO Member or participate to the EADO Fellowship Program requires the submission of a CV, and, sometimes, other elements to support the application.
+This information, together with nominative information concerning the applicant, is assessed by an EADO Board Member / the EADO secretariat prior to acceptance or refusal of the application.

-EADO certification in medical tumor applications or EADO training Fellowships programme: An application for an EADO certification or fellowship requires the submission of appropriate career and other information to support the application.
+- EADO Certification applications or EADO Fellowship Program: An application for an EADO Certification or Fellowship requires the submission of appropriate career and other information to support the application.
 This information is made available to EADO board members responsible for assessing the applications and making the awards.

 For more information, you should contact the Data Protection Officer (together with a proof of identity): firstname.lastname@example.org.